LANGUAGE and ETYMOLOGY

 English Language and Usage Seems to be holding its own in the elusive quest to sustain an etymology message board that does not decay into smug smacked-assery or kakistocratic crack-pottery.

-Languagehat A fine blog by a linguist whose interest reach beyond the mere words.
+Languagehat A fine blog by a linguist whose interest reaches beyond the words.
 The "links" bar is one of the best for language resources.

 Omniglot Language-related musings by Welsh blogger and linguist Simon Ager.